alexZeakis/TokenJoin/README.md

 - [MIND](https://msnews.github.io): 123,130 articles from the MIcrosoft News Dataset.
 Each set corresponds to an article.
 The elements are the words in its abstract.

 The preprocessed versions of the datasets used in the experiments can be found [here](https://drive.google.com/drive/folders/1u9ixJM25koPkHi8FJ0atrHL1WcE8dtLw?usp=sharing).

-## License

-The contents of this project are licensed under the [Apache License 2.0](https://github.com/SLIPO-EU/loci/blob/master/LICENSE).

-## Acknowledgement

-This software is being developed in the context of the [SmartDataLake](https://smartdatalake.eu/) project.
-This project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement No 825041.